isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 * Factors such as location, use, floor area, physical condition of the property and prevailing market conditions will be taken into account.

-(3) The SLA Valuation team operates separately and independently from the team in charge of leasing.
+(3) The SLA valuation team operates separately and independently from the team in charge of leasing.
 Typically:

 * The leasing team would submit a request for valuation of a particular property.
 * Setting out the parameters of the proposed lease of the property, and
 * The valuation team will then determine the guide rent for the property.

 {:start="65"}
-65. SLA’s Valuation team uses the Direct Comparison Method when undertaking valuations.
+65. SLA’s Valuation team uses the direct comparison method when undertaking valuations.
 This is an accepted industry methodology for rental valuation:

 (1) The premise is that a potential tenant would be willing to pay similar rent to a comparable property that is available for rental, and this gives a good gauge of the market.

-(2) Hence, when valuing a Black and White bungalow, a comparable property is considered which takes into account the factors identified earlier –location, floor area, condition and so on.
+(2) Hence, when valuing a Black and White, a comparable property is considered which takes into account the factors identified earlier –location, floor area, condition and so on.

 {:start="66"}
 66. The valuation team also has regard to the prevailing market conditions and other contextual factors: